 Full stainless steel interior with zero non-stick coatings anywhere in the cooking chamber.
 Convection-based air frying with Element IQ technology — six independent heating elements adjust automatically for each cooking function.
 13 functions including air fry, toast, bake, roast, broil, pizza, bagel, reheat, cookies, slow cook, dehydrate, proof, and warm.
 Fits a 14-pound turkey or 9x13 baking dish.
 This is not just an air fryer — it replaces a toaster oven, dehydrator, slow cooker, and proofing box.

-Why it wins: For anyone willing to invest in a single, do-everything countertop appliance, the Breville is the gold standard.
-The full stainless steel interior means there is literally nothing to off-gas or degrade — no coatings, no PTFE, no ceramic that might wear out.
+For anyone willing to invest in a single, do-everything countertop appliance, the Breville is the gold standard.
 The 13 cooking functions genuinely replace multiple appliances, which is both a space-saver and a cost-saver over time.
 The Element IQ system produces the most even cooking results of any air fryer tested.
-At $350, it is an investment — but one that pays for itself if it replaces even two other appliances.
 For more on building a fully non-toxic kitchen, see the non-toxic cookware guide.

 Best Design: Our Place Wonder Oven